Paybook/Lite.FrontEnd.React/README.md

   },
   render...
 ```
-Now when you click on the signup button ypu can register a user ang login in the page with it, for all the apicalls the first argument is the data to send, the second is a callback function for success and the third, the callback for the error.
+Now when you click on the signup button you can register a user and login in the page with it, for all the apicalls the first argument is the data to send, the second is a callback function for success and the third, the callback for the error.

 ### actions
 There is a module of various actions to control the flow of yout application.